The ultimate guide to spay and neutering your dog — why, when, and what to expect

 If your dog is healthy, they can never be too old to be spayed or neutered, because they still receive all the health benefits from the procedures.
 Dogs of any age — young or old — must go through a physical exam and health check before they can undergo anesthesia or the surgery itself.

-Without surgery, female dogs can get pyometra, a uterine infection that can lead to emergency surgery or even death, and have higher risk for mammary cancer.
-Male dogs on the other hand can get testicular tumors, and the chances of developing them increases with age.
+Without surgery, female dogs can get pyometra, a uterine infection that can lead to emergency surgery or even death, and have a higher risk of mammary cancer.
+Male dogs, on the other hand, can get testicular tumors, and the chances of developing them increase with age.

 The optimal age for surgery is dependent on breed, but veterinarians typically recommend getting females spayed before they have a heat cycle to help lessen the chance of mammary cancer.

 A good frame of reference; start thinking about surgery at six months, which is typically average.
-In larger and giant breed dogs, such as Great Danes and St. Bernards, we recommend waiting longer so they’re fully developed past the puppy stage.
+In larger and giant-breed dogs, such as Great Danes and St. Bernards, we recommend waiting longer so they’re fully developed beyond the puppy stage.

 Why